Dens Park: Greyhound racing

 May 1936 due to the liabilities of the company resulting in a winding up order.
-In 1937 an attempt to start racing nearby at the East Craigie FC ground failed due to local protests.
+In 1937 an attempt to start racing nearby at the East Craigie F.C. ground failed due to local protests.

 The second period of racing came over fifty years later in 1992 when Ron Dixon arrived at the football club.
 The Canadian businessman owned a company called Dundee Leisure and was the new chairman of the football club.
 He secured planning permission for a greyhound track and new car parking facilities with further plans to build a new stand, a conference centre and an ice rink on site.
 The 400-metre circumference sand greyhound track was constructed and a Bramwich Hare was installed in addition to a Datatote totalisator system.
-Racing started on 21 October 1994 under the management of Eddie Ramsay but Dixon's vision never materialised with the greyhound racing ending on 11 December 1996.
+Racing started on 21 October 1994 under the management of Eddie Ramsay but Dixon's vision never materialised with the greyhound racing ending on 11 December 1996; the ground was soon redeveloped with its new stands positioned parallel to the football pitch, ending the curved design.